Kamianets-Podilskyi: Transport

 The city has a bus station and a railway station Kamianets-Podilskyi.
 There is no large airport in the city, only an airport for small aircraft operates.
 The nearest airport with international flights is in Chernivtsi and abroad in Suceava.
 Intra-city and suburban passenger transport is carried out mainly by scheduled transport, and several taxi services operate, including electric vehicles.

+Highway H03 passes through the city.
 The possibility of building a bypass road has been discussed for a long time, because the main flow of traffic moves through the city center, which causes inconvenience to residents.

 In 2021, at the "Ukraine 30.
 Infrastructure" forum, the possibility of building a new section of the Kamianets-Podilskyi - Khotyn - Chernivtsi railway line was discussed.
 As of 2025, it is proposed to also build a parallel Euro-gauge line on this section Kamianets-Podilskyi - Chernivtsi.

-Climate

-Kamianets-Podilskyi is located within a humid continental climate with warm summers.